 Experience, failures and self-examinations are necessary for growth.
 They reveal our underbellies to consciousness.
 But these same processes also strike fear as faulty protective images when self-work is determined necessary.

 "The day the child realizes that all adults are imperfect, he becomes an adolescent; the day he forgives them, he becomes an adult; the day he forgives himself, he becomes wise."

 A prerequisite of growth is self-knowledge.
 With clearer vision, we gain insights into personal stumblings.
 Reality stuns, when we discover that much of our discontent may be our own stupid fault.
 Like Oedipus, “we moan put out my eyes to avoid seeing.”
 The courageous journey into the heart isn’t pleasant; but is necessary to transcend the behaviors preventing opportunities and dulling happiness.

-Once rejuvenated, we can grab our tools, slip under bridge and began the work of scraping away rust and replacing compromised and broken pieces.
-Only with healthy adaptive ways of facing life and our limitations in conquering experience can we engage in the maturing process of growth, building character, skill, and resolve to make it across the inevitable challenges of living.
+Once rejuvenated, we can grab our tools, slip under the bridge and began the work of scraping away rust and replacing compromised and broken pieces.
+Only with healthy adaptive ways of facing our limitations can we engage in the maturing process of growth, building character, skill, and resolve to make it across the inevitable challenges of living.

 Please support Flourishing Life Society with a social media share or by visiting a link: